LesleyWheat/CAS741_CEWS/README.md

 This project is ...

 The folders and files for this project are as follows:

-docs - Documentation for the project refs - Reference material used for the project, including papers src - Source code test - Test cases etc.
+- docs: Documentation for the project
+- refs: Reference material used for the project, including papers
+- src: Source code
+- test: Test cases
+- etc.

 System requirements:
 Python version >= 3.9